 Developing the Second Uganda Nutrition Action Plan

-Through its Technical Assistance for Nutrition (TAN) project, funded with UK aid from the UK Government, Nutrition International recently supported the Republic of Uganda in the development of the country’s second national multi-sectoral nutrition action plan referred to as the ‘Uganda Nutrition Action Plan.'
+Nutrition International's Nutrition Technical Assistance Mechanism (NTEAM), through its Technical Assistance for Nutrition (TAN) project, funded with UK aid from the UK Government, recently supported the Republic of Uganda in the development of the country’s second national multi-sectoral nutrition action plan referred to as the ‘Uganda Nutrition Action Plan.'

 Posted on December 19, 2019

-Through its Technical Assistance for Nutrition (NI TAN) project, funded with UK aid from the UK Government, Nutrition International recently supported the Republic of Uganda in the development of the country’s second national multi-sectoral nutrition action plan referred to as the ‘Uganda Nutrition Action Plan’ (UNAP II).
+Nutrition International’s Nutrition Technical Assistance Mechanism (NTEAM), through its Technical Assistance for Nutrition (TAN) project, funded with UK aid from the UK Government, recently supported the Republic of Uganda in the development of the country’s second national multi-sectoral nutrition action plan referred to as the ‘Uganda Nutrition Action Plan’ (UNAP II).

 Nutrition International facilitated a consultative and highly participatory process involving multiple government sectors, partners and civil society under the overall coordination of the Office of the Prime Minister.
 The high level of government engagement, coupled with timely delivery of quality technical assistance by Nutrition International, was lauded by stakeholders as key factors that contributed significantly to the quality of UNAP II and increased potential for ownership by all government sectors and non-state actors.